 *We want to ensure our inserts help solve your noise problem.
 Overall noise reduction depends on the amount of noise coming through your walls, ceilings, floors, doors, and existing windows.
 Noise reduction will be less when placed over double-pane windows.
 Read our full Noise Reduction Sheet to learn more.

 Sound damping curtains can also help you conquer outside noise pollution.
 They contain materials inside the lining that have soundproofing qualities such as mass-loaded vinyl.
-This is a quick solution, but be aware sound dampening curtains can be heavy and require special mounting hardware.
+This is a quick and simple soundproofing solution, but be aware sound dampening curtains can be heavy and require special mounting hardware.
 Heavy drapes can also do the trick but will not be nearly as effective as a sound dampening curtain or inserts.

 Despite your best room soundproofing efforts, the sound that does penetrate can be absorbed once it’s in the room to minimize reverberation.
 It’s best to avoid minimalist style of exposed brick and wood floors.
 Consider hanging Acoustic panels.
 Also, plush rugs with sound dampening rug pads, wall hangings, upholstered furniture and plants will help absorb sound.